 You can use other types of sole or flounder fillets for this tasty and healthy dish.

-Tomatoes are healthier cooked and even more so with some added extra virgin olive oil.
+Tomatoes are healthier when cooked as it releases more lycopene, a cancer-fighting antioxidant, and even more so with some added extra virgin olive oil.

 Green peas are high in fibre, protein, vitamins, minerals and lutein.
 They are loaded with antioxidants and anti-inflammatory nutrients.